Research area:

 Name: Pizzichillo, Fabio

-Thesis advisor(s): Luis Vega
+Thesis advisor(s): Vega, Luis

 University: University of the Basque Country (UPV/EHU)